dilettagoglia/starter-academic/content/privacy.md

 ---

-*In compliance with the Italian Legislative Decree no. 196 dated 30/06/2003, I hereby authorize the recipient of this document to use and process my personal details for the purpose of recruiting and selecting staff and I confirm to be informed of my rights in accordance to art.
+*In compliance with the Italian Legislative Decree no. 196 dated 30/06/2003, I hereby authorize the recipient of this website to use and process my personal details for the purpose of recruiting and selecting staff and I confirm to be informed of my rights in accordance to art.
 7 of the above mentioned decree.*